 No yelling or arguing inside or outside of the premises

-Clean trimmed finger nails, no hats please, hair tied back from your face so that your eyes are visible to others for the entire lesson, clean hands and face.
+Clean trimmed finger nails, hair tied back from your face so that your eyes are visible to others for the entire lesson, clean hands and face.

 TERMINATION OF LESSONS: Give the studio and teacher one week prior notice.